Information & FAQs

 Your group

-We limit group sizes to a maximum of twelve, although group sizes during COVID restrictions may be smaller than that, and encourage a multi-national mix of garden lovers.
+We limit group sizes to a maximum of twelve and encourage a multi-national mix of garden lovers.

-A few customers are as young as their early-twenties and a few are in their late-eighties, but it’s likely that the mean age is mid-to-late-sixties.
+A few customers are as young as their early twenties and a few are in their late eighties, but it’s more likely that the mean age of your group is mid-sixties-to-mid-seventies.

-To date, we have been joined by customers from Australia, Belgium, Brazil, Britain, Canada, Czech Republic, Denmark, Estonia, Finland, France, Germany, Iceland, Ireland, Italy, Japan, Latvia, Luxembourg, the Netherlands, New Zealand, Norway, Singapore, Spain, Sweden, Switzerland and most of the states of the United States of America.
+To date, we have been joined by customers from Andorra, Australia, Austria, Belgium, Brazil, Britain, Canada, Czech Republic, Denmark, Estonia, Finland, France, Germany, Hong Kong, Iceland, Ireland, Italy, Japan, Latvia, Luxembourg, the Netherlands, New Zealand, Norway, Singapore, Spain, Sweden, Switzerland and most of the states of the United States of America.

 English is spoken in a range of styles, and with great humour!